Jbleezy/BO1-Reimagined/README.md

 * Options to set which barriers in Five spawn room you want disabled (host only)
 * Option to choose the initial box location on maps that have a random initial box location (host only)
 * Option to choose which gamemode you want to play, including random which includes every gamemode except Survival
-* Option for random map rotation on versus gamemodes, automatically loads new map after intermission screen

 ## Weapons
 * All bullet damage (except for shotguns) will now deal full damage through multiple enemies or thin walls